The premise

 End-of-lesson check

-What is the core idea behind "Fine-Tune vs Prompt: When AI Tuning Pays Off"?
+What is the main idea of "Fine-Tune vs Prompt: When AI Tuning Pays Off"?

 - Fine-tuning is rarely the right answer for most teams — here's when it actually is.

-Which term best describes a foundational idea in "Fine-Tune vs Prompt: When AI Tuning Pays Off"?
+Which concept is most central to "Fine-Tune vs Prompt: When AI Tuning Pays Off"?

 - prompt-engineering